-Staff who have any signs of illness must stay home.
+Staff who have any signs of illness must stay home and will follow the COVID-19 return to work protocol.
 Staff who have been in contact with someone who has tested positive with COVID-19 must follow Toronto Public Health directions.